CarlosVecina/Dystopic_Investment_AIgents/README.md

 This projects makes use of Python 3.10 and manages dependencies with Poetry.
 Also, some useful Make shortcut commands have been added.
 If you want to interact with any piece of code not dockerized or in the Makefile commands, you should activate Poetry virtual env.

-Make sure you have Poetry and Python 3.10 installed beforehand, then:
+Make sure **you have Poetry, Python 3.10 and Terraform** installed beforehand, then:

 `poetry env use 3.10`